l3ernardo/MIRADev/README.md

 You should have one of these bluegroups:
 ```
 MIRA-ACCESS : Regular access to the application as user
-MIRA-ADMIN : Ability to anything inside the application
+MIRA-ADMIN : Ability to do anything inside the application
 MIRA-GRANT-ACCESS : Ability to give access to anyone (access to readers and editors field) for THEIR OWN assessments
 MIRA-RESET-STATUS : Ability to reset status from FINAL to DRAFT for THEIR OWN assessments
 MIRA-CU-ADMIN-DATA : Ability to change admin section for THEIR OWN assessments